Category: Holidays

 Why Vacation Tracking Matters More Than Ever

-As organizations grow and embrace remote or hybrid models, tracking who is available—and when—can be more difficult.
+As organizations grow and embrace remote or hybrid models, tracking who is available, and when, can be more difficult.
 A well-organized vacation tracking system helps in:

 • Ensuring Team Availability: Know when key team members are out to avoid project delays.